Adult Education Program

 Community Connection Skills Series

 Each month, The Gray House Adult Education program will host presenters from several community agencies to acquaint the participants with the services they offer, answer questions and provide referrals for continued mentoring, coaching or assistance.
-The community skills scheduled for 2021 are:
+The community skills scheduled for the upcoming academic year are:

 - Financial Literacy